Rediscovering Deep Neural Networks Through Finite-State Distributions: Proposed Framework

 The model described in the previous section demonstrates a potential for a further recursive generalization, i.e., the input and output of the model are both distributions on finite states.
 We extend the model simply by stacking single layer models.
-The input of each layer are in $\Delta_\ell$, therefore the log-normalization performed by $\textrm{LNorm}$ is crucial to maintain the recursion.
-The multilayer model $\textrm{FNN}(x)$ (Finite Neural Network) is defined as the composition of $\textrm{Divg}$ and $\textrm{LNorm}$ layers,
+The input of each layer is either in $\Delta$ or $\Delta_\ell$ therefore the choice of normalization function is crucial to maintain the recursion.
+The multilayer model $\textrm{FNN}(x)$ (Finite Neural Network) is defined as the composition of $\textrm{Divg}$ and $\textrm{Norm}$ layers,